bt-glv/nvim-config/doc/roadmap.md

 ------
 # In-progress

-- feature: change the color of the bar depending on the context
+- feature(statusbar): change the color of the bar depending on the context
     - mode
     - focused pane

-- feature:                  Make a shortcut to copy a file's path relative to the project root
+- feature(remaps):          Make a shortcut to copy a file's path relative to the project root
-- refactor(oil.nvim):       make <leader>= and <leader>- global shortcuts
 - refactor(luasnip):        fine-tune luasnip remaps
 - fix(treesitter-context):  not working in angular typescript projects for some reason
 - featrue(Cattpucin):       find a way to make non focused panes lower on brightness or smth

 ------
 # Done
+- refactor(oil.nvim):       make <leader>= and <leader>- global shortcuts
 - fix(leap.nvim): make leaps ignore uppercase
 - pwc for buffer files other than oil buffers
 - Experiment: nvim-ufo